zzhikai/tp/docs/UserGuide.md

 flag INDEX
 ```

-* Only valid indexes are flagged. e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
+* Only valid indexes are flagged. <br>
+  e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
-* Only positive indexes are flagged. e.g As we label our applicants starting from `1...`, an index of `-1` will not be tagged to an applicant.
+* Only positive indexes are flagged. <br>
+  e.g As we label our applicants starting from `1...`, an index of `-1` will not be tagged to an applicant.
 * Flag acts like a toggle.
 To un-flag the applicant, you may simply re-type the same command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**